 Setting up the Koestler Awards

 The scheme expanded rapidly.
 Koestler initially paid for the prize money himself, but more funding was soon needed from other sources, and in 1969 the awards were formalised into a charitable trust.

-When Koestler died, he left £10,000 to the Trust.
+When Koestler died, he left £10,000 to the charity.
 We have no capital or endowment, we raise all the funds to support our work each year.

-Celebrating 50 years of the Koestler Trust – 2012
+Celebrating 50 years of the Koestler Awards – 2012